4 Hypothesis, equivalence, and interval tests

 5. Equivalence: Check if the maximum of the non-inferiority and non-superiority \(p\) values is lower than the chosen level of statistical significance (e.g., \(\alpha=0.05\)).

-To illustrate, let’s revisit the model we fitted above and compare the probability that people in the \(18-35\) and \(>35\) age brackets will travel to learn their HIV status:
+To illustrate, let’s revisit the model we fitted above and compare the probability that people in the \(18 to 35\) and \(>35\) age brackets will travel to learn their HIV status:

 coef(mod)